AirenSoft/OvenMediaEngine/docs/getting-started.md

 ```

 {% hint style="info" %}
-If the prerequisites.sh script fails, proceed with the [manual installation](troubleshooting.md#prerequisites-sh-script-failed).
+If the prerequisites.sh script fails, try to run `sudo apt-get update` and rerun it.
+If it's not enough proceed with the [manual installation](troubleshooting.md#prerequisites-sh-script-failed).
 {% endhint %}

 ### \*\*\*\*